tarneaux/triboard/README.md

 # Triboard

-The Triboard is an ergonomic, split mechanical keyboard using hotswappable Kailh Choc switches and any Seeed XIAO-compatible controller.
+The Triboard is an ergonomic, split mechanical keyboard using hotswappable Kailh Choc switches and any Seeed XIAO compatible controller.

 ![Picture](picture.jpg)